 I am currently working on two books and several other article-length projects surrounding work, inequality and discrimination and am also engaged in a large longitudinal and multi-method project on first-generation college students and mobility (for more info, click here: First-Generation Student Study) with Anne McDaniel, Executive Director of OSU’s Center for the Study of Student Life, and eight current OSU Sociology graduate students.

-I am past president of the Southern Sociological Society and was Co-Editor of the American Sociological Review (2007-2009) with Randy Hodson.
-I am also founding Co-Editor with Toni Calasanti of Virginia Tech of Social Currents, the official journal of the Southern Sociological Society, which we edited for 5 years (2013-2018).
-Currently, I am chair of the American Sociological Association’s Task Force on First-Generation and Working Class Sociologists.
+I am past president of the Southern Sociological Society, was Co-Editor of the American Sociological Review (2007-2009) with Randy Hodson, and was also founding Co-Editor with Toni Calasanti of Virginia Tech of Social Currents, the official journal of the Southern Sociological Society (2013-2018).
+I am currently incoming Council member of the American Sociological Association and chair of the American Sociological Association’s Task Force on First-Generation and Working Class Sociologists.

 Other Quick Links: